 o.
-Act: the Higher Education and Scientific Research Act (abbreviated to WHW), Bulletin of p. cohort: the group of students who have registered for a degree programme for the first time in a given academic year;
+Act: the Higher Education and Scientific Research Act (abbreviated to its introduction.

+WHW), Bulletin of Acts and Decrees 593 and any amendments since p. cohort: the group of students who have registered for a degree programme for the first time in a given academic year;